shitfuckery/usb_stick/RECIPE.md

 ### Install Any Additional Software

 If you would like to add any additional software you can install it now using the apt package manager.
 For our disk image no additional software is added, instead additional software is added by the setup script that is run by the end user.
 In this way the disk image is kept a little smaller.
+Be aware that the [partitioning step](https://github.com/shitfuckery/usb_stick/blob/fixes/RECIPE.md#partition-the-target-usb-stick) done earlier did not leave a lot of excess space in the 4th partition and if you install too much extra software you may need to start over and make it bigger.

 ### Exit the chroot

-To continue the next steps we will need to exit the chroot by using the following command:
+To exit the chroot use the following command:

 ```bash
 exit